npklein/metabrain/deconvolution/README.md

 ## Introduction
 The goal of this project is to find interaction effects between eQTLS and covariates.
 Each step of the pipeline is called from the base directory.
-Each step also contains a command line argument to adjust to settings file.
-With this option, any setting can be altered by simply copying the default settings and replacing the variables as you please.
+Each step also contains a command line argument to adjust the input / output directory name and the settings file.
+The **-n** / **--name** command line option defines the name of the input, as well as the output, directory.
+This name will be appended on the settings ***input_dir** variable(s).
+With the settings option, any global variable can be altered by simply copying the default settings and replacing the variables as you please.
 Make sure to call the program with the right settings using the **-s** / **--settings** command line option.

-Some test scripts and job files are also part of this repository.
+Some scripts saved in the [test_scripts](test_scripts) and [jobs](jobs) folders are also used for the project and are thus included in this repository.
 These files consist code not worthy of a complete step in the pipeline but are still relevant to the project.
+An example of which is the [create_jobs](jobs/create_jobs.py) and [create_CIA_jobs](jobs/create_CIA_jobs.py) scripts.
+These allow for quick and easy SLURM job generation but are not strictly required for the project.

 ## Prerequisites